frankstepanski/js-fullstack-course/readme.md

 Whether you're preparing to become a software engineer or leveling up your technical skills — this course gives you the hands-on skills, tools, and problem-solving mindset needed to build real-world projects and grow into a confident developer.

 Ready to build?
 Let’s get started — one line of code at a time. 💻✨

+## License
+© 2025 Frank Stepanski.
+All rights reserved.
+This material may not be used, copied, modified, or distributed without prior written permission.
+See the [LICENSE](./LICENSE) file for full details.